 If the local zoning rules permit a tiny house on wheels for your intended use, you'll also need to inquire what safety standards apply to the structure.
 (See Do I Need a Building Permit to Construct a Tiny House in My Backyard?)

 For single-family houses, those safety standards are in the local building code.
-Your tiny house, since it's on wheels, may have to meet safety standards used for RVs.
-Or, because tiny houses are relatively new to the planning world, other safety standards may be imposed.
+Your tiny house, since it's on wheels, might have to meet safety standards used for RVs.
+Or, because tiny houses are relatively new to the planning world, other safety standards might be imposed.

 If you haven't already purchased a vacant lot, shop around to find a location that will allow a tiny house.
 From city to city, and county to county, the rules regarding tiny houses vary.